The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Discussions and Conclusions

 Careful observation of Fig.\ref{fig2} reveals the following:

-The Gini index representing income inequality based on run scored in a innings, i.e. $g_{inc}$, fluctuates between 0.54 to 0.57.The same is true for the Kolkata index.
-It varies between 0.69 to 0.71.
-This indicates that throughout IPL seasons, income inequality more or less remains same.
-It fluctuates very little around the average value 0.557 in terms of the Gini index and 0.704 in terms of the Kolkata index.
-This simply means, 70\% of total income is shared by 30\% people.
-Now, let us check income inequality across the world.
-Many trusted organizations publish the data of country-wise income inequality each year \cite{7, 7a, 7b, 7c,7d, 7f}.
+The Gini indices that represent income inequality based on runs scored in an innings, i.e., $g_{inc}$, fluctuate between 0.54 and 0.57.
+The same is true for the Kolkata indices, which vary between 0.69 and 0.71.
+This indicates that throughout the IPL seasons, the income inequality remains more or less the same.
+It fluctuates very little around the average value of 0.557 in terms of the Gini index and 0.704 in terms of the Kolkata index.
+This means, 70\% of total income is shared by 30\% of people.
+Now, let us check income inequality around the world.
+Many trusted organizations publish data on country-wise income inequality each year \cite{7, 7a, 7b, 7c,7d, 7f}.
 Here, we observe that income inequality varies from 0.24 to 0.64 in terms of the Gini index.
-We have already discussed that income inequality depends upon various policies taken by the respective countries to mitigate the the differences between "the have and have-nots".
+We have already discussed that income inequality depends upon various policies taken by the respective countries to mitigate the differences between "the have and have-nots".
 Policies to reduce income inequality focus on redistribution through progressive taxation, strengthening labor rights (minimum wage), expanding access to education and training, and direct income transfers (social safety nets).
 Key strategies include taxing high earners and wealth, improving public service access, and supporting marginalized groups to improve equitable opportunity.
-India also follows these social welfare policies and has income inequality around 0.26 (Gini index).
-Whereas, South Africa and most of the African countries has high income inequality (around 0.6 in Gini).
+India also follows these social welfare policies and has an income inequality of around 0.26 (Gini index).
+However, South Africa and most African countries have high income inequality (around 0.6 in Gini).

-In our analysis, average value of the Gini index is around 0.56 which is near the upper limit of income inequality observed in real world.
-In our analysis there is no mitigation measure that will lower inequality.
-Instead the organizers motivates the players to perform their best which boosts inequality.
-So, overall income inequality in every session are nearly equal and near the upper limit of inequality observed the real world.
+In our analysis, average value of the Gini index is around 0.56 which is near the upper limit of income inequality observed in the real world.
+In addition, there is no mitigation measure that will reduce inequality.
+Instead, organizers motivate players to perform their best, increasing inequality.
+So, overall income inequality in every session is nearly equal and close to the upper limit of inequality observed in the real world.